stuttgart-things/install-configure-vault/README.md

 This Ansible role can completely set up and configure a hashicorp vault.
 The entire ansible logic is based on api calls.
 No client binary is required.
 In addition to the installation, this role can also be used to fill the vault with data and issue certificates and much more.

-### Features:
-- Vault token is automatically obtained from userpass or approle if not given
-- Install vault (within a podman container)
-- Initialize new vault installation
-- Create a vault root certification authority
-- Provide and issue trusted certificates for services such as letsencrypt
-- Create local users
-- Create key value databases
-- Add key value data
-- Upload local files to vault secret store
-- Generate .bashrc file for fully automated environment handling
-- Automated certificate installation
-- Sign your own SSH public keys via vault and then return them to the system
-- Register the server via vault and configure sshd to enable vault ssh logins

 ### Role installation:
 <details><summary><b>Install this role on your ansible host (click here)</b></summary>